-In terms of design, plain or natural designs tend to work well on flooring, so choose from ranges such as our Face, [Earth] and [Bark tiles], which feature wood and stone effect tiles that are perfect for tiling a bathroom floor.
+In terms of design, plain or natural designs tend to work well on flooring, so choose from ranges such as our Langley, Rowan and Ontario tiles, which feature wood and stone effect designs that are perfect for tiling a bathroom floor.

 What tiles do I need for underfloor heating?

-If you’re looking for tiles to use with underfloor heating, apply the same rules as when looking for standard floor tiles.
+If you’re looking for tiles to use with underfloor heating, the same rules apply as if you're searching for standard floor tiles.
 Choose textured tiles to give you more grip when the floor is wet and we also recommend larger tiles, as this means less grout, which doesn’t conduct heat as well as the tile itself.

 Which tiles are best for a small bathroom?

 Small tiles are often considered the best option for a small bathroom and although this can sometimes work, smaller tiles create more grout lines and can look cluttered.
 You should also try to avoid busy designs.

 Large plain tiles can help to create the illusion of extra space in a compact bathroom and a small amount of tiles will cover a large amount of space quickly.
 It also means there will be fewer tiles you need to cut, when fitting them around awkward spaces.